 Religion, Law and Power: The Making of Protestant Ireland 1660-1760 (1992), p.
 248.

 The truth is rather different.
 In reality, it was the historian, not the poet, who showed a lack of familiarity with the contemporary diplomatic and military contexts.
 The entry of France into the American war coincided with growing tensions between Austria, a French ally since the ‘diplomatic revolution’ of 1756, and Prussia.
 These tensions culminated in the War of Bavarian Succession in 1778-9.
 In Ireland, as elsewhere in Europe, it was widely expected that the two wars—that between France and Britain in the Atlantic, and that between Austria and Prussia in Germany—would merge into a wider conflict, much as the colonial War of Jenkins’ Ear had previously merged with the War of Austrian Succession.
-In April 1778, shortly after the formal breach between Britain and France, Finn’s Leinster Journal reported that French forces had entered Brussels, capital of the Austrian Netherlands, and continued:
+In April 1778, shortly after the formal breach between Britain and France,

 we foresaw this might take place in consequence of a convention between the courts of Vienna and Versaille, according to which the French were to occupy the Austrian Netherlands as soon as the Emperor’s troops had retired from them.